pannous/wasp/README.md

-# 🐝 Wasp : new Wasm Programming
+# 🐝 Wasp : Wasm Programming Language

  **[Wasp](https://github.com/pannous/wasp/wiki)** is a new unified notation for both markup/object data and code.
  Wasp is the foundation layer of the higher order programming language [angle](https://github.com/pannous/angle).